 Improving the quality of life in patients afflicted with terminal cancer is of great importance as well.
-This study examined how quality of life was affected in terminally ill cancer patients after treatment with high-doses of vitamin C. In those who have been given less than six months to live, quality of life is as important as a cure.
+This study examined how the quality of life was affected in terminally ill cancer patients after treatment with high-doses of vitamin C. In those who have been given less than six months to live, quality of life is as important as a cure.

-The treatment method in this study for cancer patients was focused on well-being as well as minimizing unpleasant symptoms, making the ultimate goal of this study focusing on a treatment that could be used in conjunction with other cancer fighting remedies.
+The treatment method in this study for cancer patients was focused on well-being as well as minimizing unpleasant symptoms, making the ultimate goal of this study focusing on a treatment that could be used in conjunction with other cancer-fighting remedies.

 The research pool consisted of all 39 patients having stage IV cancer, with 12 patients having a recurrence of their cancers.
 None of the patients were excluded because of side effects to the vitamin C. All patients were given 10 g of vitamin C intravenously twice every three days and a daily 4 g oral supplement for a week.
 The quality of life before and after administration of high dose vitamin C was calculated using a global health/quality of life scale, with the mean health score improving from 36±18 to 55±16 after administration.

 In functional scales, patients claimed that their scores in areas such as physical, emotional, cognitive, and social function had all increased significantly.
-Also, patients reported significantly lower scores for fatigue, nausea/vomiting, pain, sleep disturbance, and appetite loss post vitamin C. Other considerations in the article included financial impact and resulting symptoms such as dyspnea, constipation, diarrhea, etc. These other considerations did not experience much change, if any, after administration of vitamin C.
+Also, patients reported significantly lower scores for fatigue, nausea/vomiting, pain, sleep disturbance, and appetite loss post vitamin C. Other considerations in the article included financial impact and resulting symptoms such as dyspnea, constipation, diarrhea, etc. These other considerations did not experience much change, if any, after the administration of vitamin C.

 Vitamin C, A Pain Reliever?

-Besides its ability as a possible anticarcinogenic nutrient, vitamin C has also been shown as having pain relieving qualities and can be explained by various mechanisms.
+Besides its ability as a possible anticarcinogenic nutrient, vitamin C has also been shown as having pain-relieving qualities and can be explained by various mechanisms.

-First, vitamin C has shown anti-inflammatory effects through production of c-AMP, resulting in elevated production of steroids due to adrenocorticotropic hormone stimulation.
+First, vitamin C has shown anti-inflammatory effects through the production of c-AMP, resulting in elevated production of steroids due to adrenocorticotropic hormone stimulation.
 Also, vitamin C has the ability to decrease blood calcium levels and direct calcium uptake in the bone.
 This constitutes as pain relief in the bones themselves.
 Studies have also shown that vitamin C increases the body’s ability to produce energy.
-This ability is most likely due to the vitamin’s oxidation reduction potential, which is capable of providing necessary electrons to the electron transport system in the mitochondria, meaning an increase in energy production.
+This ability is most likely due to the vitamin’s oxidation-reduction potential, which is capable of providing necessary electrons to the electron transport system in the mitochondria, meaning an increase in energy production.